MeshanKhosla/Meshan-Khosla-Portfolio/src/pages/blog/redis-union-find.md

 ![4 disjoint sets](/redis-union-find-blog/four-sets.png)

 Now, let's `union("Alice", "Bob")`.
-This means they are part now connected and we now have 3 disjoint sets.
+This means Alice and Bob are now connected, and we now have 3 disjoint sets.

-The way we represent this in WeightedQuickUnion is by setting the **bigger root** as the parent of the **smaller root**.
+The way we represent this in Weighted Quick Union is by setting the **larger root** as the parent of the **smaller root**.
 In this case, Alice and Bob both have a size of 1, so we can arbitrarily make Alice the parent.

 <video controls src="/redis-union-find-blog/four-to-three-sets.mp4" title="union('Alice', 'Bob')"></video>

 Now let's `union("Charlie", "Dave")`

 <video controls src="/redis-union-find-blog/three-to-two-sets.mp4" title="union('Charlie', 'Dave')"></video>

 And finally `union("Bob", "Charlie")`

 Here we can arbitrarily make Alice the parent since both sets have a size of 2.

 <video controls src="/redis-union-find-blog/two-to-one-set.mp4" title="union('Bob', 'Charlie')"></video>

 To demonstrate WQU, let's also `union("Bob", "Eve")`.
-Eve becomes Alice's child since Alice is the root and has a weight of 4.
-Note that we could have union's Eve with any other node, since they all belong to the same set.
+Eve becomes Alice's child since Alice is the root and has a weight of 4, which is greater than Eve's 1.
+Note that we could have union'd Eve with any other node, since they all belong to the same set.

 <video controls src="/redis-union-find-blog/add-eve.mp4" title="union('Bob', 'Eve')"></video>